-In March we hosted the second Institute for Open Leadership, and in our summary of the event we mentioned that the Institute fellows would be taking turns to write about their open policy projects.
-I had the privilege of participating in the second Institute for Open Leadership (IOL), held in Cape Town and hosted by … Read More “Creative Commons and Museu da Imigração: notes on a Brazilian experience”
+In March we hosted the second Institute for Open Leadership.
+In our summary of the event we mentioned that the Institute fellows would be taking turns to write about their open policy projects.
+This week’s post is from Dr. Jane-Frances Agbu from the National Open University of Nigeria.
+We also interviewed Dr. Agbu about her … Read More “Pondering the Future of Open Education in Nigeria”

 We’ve submitted a proposal to get the Creative Commons logo, license, and public domain icons into Unicode (more specifically, the Universal Coded Character Set or UCS).

 It’s Open Access Week 2016.
 Open Access Week is an annual week-long event that highlights the importance of sharing scientific and scholarly research and data.
 The goal is to educate people on the benefits of open publishing, advocate for changes to policy and practice, and build a community to collaborate on these issues.
 This year’s … Read More “‘Open In Action’ Requires Continuity and Solidarity with Fundamental Copyright Reform”

 Last week, 14 people were convicted by an Uruguayan judge for the crime of making copies of educational resources.
 The defendants, owners of copy shops located near the University of the Republic (Universidad de la República) in Montevideo, have been sentenced to seven months in prison, although the judge has conditionally suspended the imprisonment.
 The … Read More “In Uruguay, 14 people convicted for making copies of educational resources”